sjshide/sjshide.github.io/_posts/2018-12-20-intro-to-forecasting.md

 author: Sam Shideler
 ---

+*This post originally appeared on the ModelOp Tech Blog*

 If I could predict the future, some aspects of business would become much easier.
 For instance, if I owned a store and could somehow divine